oddbird/oddleventy/content/blog/sitepoint/sass-book.md

   alt: Jump Start Sass, by Miriam Suzanne and Kitty Giraudel
 summary: |
   I'm excited to release [Jump Start Sass], a book I co-authored with [Kitty Giraudel].
-Digital copies are available from [SitePoint], wih print editions sold by [O'Reilly].
+Digital copies are available from [SitePoint], with print editions sold by [O'Reilly].
 Here's an excerpt from Chapter 11, [Sass Architecture].